-- 1) Boost the exchange of knowledge, best practices and experience regarding marine litter and microplastics.
+1) Enhance information sharing, the exchange of knowledge, best practices and experience regarding marine litter and microplastics.
 An internal UN mechanism for regular information sharing is desirable.
-Newsletters, webinars and other means could help to advance strategic discussions and incentivize collaboration within and outside the UN System. - 2) Enhance coordination across the entire life cycle to address marine litter in a systematic way.
+Newsletters, webinars and other means could help to advance strategic discussions and incentivize collaboration within and outside the UN System.

+2) Enhance collaboration across the entire life cycle to address marine litter in a systematic way.

 Collaboration on marine litter and microplastics across the UN System can be enhanced by involving all entities working across the entire life cycle of plastic and other products.
 A circular economy approach should be applied.
-Such collaboration should build on existing frameworks and mechanisms to promote bilateral, sectoral and cross-sectoral cooperation as well as on-the-ground collaboration and sharing of scientific knowledge. - 3) Increase the visibility of the marine litter and microplastics issue in agencies' mandates and processes.
+Such collaboration should build on existing frameworks and mechanisms to promote bilateral, sectoral and cross-sectoral cooperation as well as on-the-ground collaboration and sharing of scientific knowledge.

+8 https://ec.europa.eu/environment/international_issues/gacere.html processes.
 Showing how this issue links to the broader sustainable development mandates of various UN entities could encourage their governing bodies to provide specific mandates for action.
+Making the case internally within UN entities and with Member States may encourage countries to place a higher priority on addressing this issue.

+3) Enhance the visibility of the marine litter and microplastics issue in agencies' mandates and

-Making the case internally within UN entities and with Member States may encourage countries to place a higher priority on addressing this issue. - 4) Enhance integration and mainstreaming of provisions relating to the elimination of marine litter and microplastics in policy making, programming and management at the entity and system-wide levels by building on existing UN-wide sustainability strategies, by using a source-to-sea approach.
+4) Enhance the integration and mainstreaming of provisions relating to the elimination of marine litter and microplastics in policy making, programming and management at the entity and system-wide levels by building on existing UN-wide sustainability strategies,9 by using a source-to-sea approach.